EnhancingLowLightVideos/ICCV_rebuttal/main.md

 ## <span id="R1">Results with large motion are required</span>

 Thanks for the suggestion.
 Our network could deal with the large motion videos well.
 In fact, we did not deliberately limit the size of the movement on either the training dataset or the test one.
 Our datasets include about 900 sequences (800 sequences for training and 100 sequences for test).
 Both the training and test datasets are abundant in moving scenes including small, middle and big motions.
-The datasets is released at: [Datasets](<https://drive.google.com/open?id=1eC18IbfVGAebJBMDJy2sTdTPjdwdZ4jd>).
+The datasets are released at: [Datasets](<https://drive.google.com/open?id=1eC18IbfVGAebJBMDJy2sTdTPjdwdZ4jd>).
 In Fig. 2, we show more results of our method with big motions.

 |                Input                 |            Our results             |
 | :----------------------------------: | :--------------------------------: |